 Depending upon income and assets, any student may be eligible for federal or state grants and loans.
 As soon as possible, complete the Free Application for Federal Student Aid (also called a FAFSA) and submit it to the Financial Aid Office or Connections Center for electronic processing.
 The FAFSA form is available in the Financial Aid Office and the Connections Center.

 Is there a student nursing organization at LCCC?

 Yes.
 The Student Nurses Association (S.N.A.) meets monthly and can be a strong source of support and encouragement to you.
 During the first week of class you will receive specific information about S.N.A.

 What accommodations are there for students with special needs?

 The Office for Special Needs (OSN) exists to serve the needs of students with physical, learning and/or emotional challenges.
-If you need special accommodations or assistance, contact the OSN located in the Learning Resource Center, Room 115.
-Theo Scott is the Coordinator and can be reached at ext.
+If you need special accommodations or assistance, contact the OSN located in the College Center, ext.
 4058.

 If I have a criminal record, will that affect me getting a nursing license?